 Related: How to Manage Your Team’s Workload

 Go through the task list and allocate your project team members to the appropriate tasks.
 Ideally you would have gotten informed estimates from your team before putting them into the planning tool, as usually team members get alerts when new tasks are assigned to them.
 You also might want to check out Devin Deen’s excellent video on how to get realistic estimates and schedules for more in-depth advice on how to get proper estimates from your team.

 Check that you haven’t got anyone overstretched or anyone sitting around doing nothing.
 If you have, look at changing the order or dates of tasks to better fit the times that your resources are available.
-This analysis can take a while, so check to see if your software has a report that will do it for you.
+This analysis can take a while, so it helps to have a software that will do it for you.
 ProjectManager.com has workload calendars that let you see how much work is assigned to a team member at any given moment.